alexunder193/C-Vtables/README.md

-# VTable traversal for for multiple inheritance.
+VTable traversal for multiple inheritance.
 Use pointers for traversal both in class members and functions